Frequently Asked Questions

 Where is the dental hygiene program located?

-The School of Dental Health Science is located at Pacific University's Health Professions Campus in Hillsboro, Oregon.
+The School of Dental Health Science is located at Pacific University's Hillsboro Campus in Hillsboro, Oregon.

 What type of degree will I receive when I complete the dental hygiene program?